2025 French Open Betting: Odds, Guide and Tips

 Affiliate Disclosure: At Gambling.com, we want to ensure that players are matched with the right casino and sportsbook offers for them.
 For this reason, some of the recommended site links are affiliate links.
 More

-Unique Factors to Consider When Betting
+Factors to Consider When Betting on the French Open

 When betting on tennis, the French Open should be approached differently than the other tournaments.
-The Championnats Internationaux de France de Tennis is held between late May and early June at the Stade Roland-Garros in Paris, and is somewhat unique for its surface.
+The Championnats Internationaux de France de Tennis is held between late May and early June at the Stade Roland-Garros in Paris and is somewhat unique for its surface.

 The slow clay surface of the French Open has led to the tournament being considered the most physically demanding experience for players in the tennis world.
-Clay courts slow down the ball and produce a high bounce compared to grass at Wimbledon, or hard courts at Australian Open or the US Open, taking away the advantages often afforded to big servers and making it harder for them to dominate.
+Clay courts slow down the ball and produce a high bounce compared to grass at Wimbledon or hard courts at the Australian Open or the US Open, taking away the advantages often afforded to big servers and making it harder for them to dominate.

 Top French Open Betting Markets